Dr Sebastian Popa

 - Schmitt H, Hobolt SB, Popa SA.
 Does personalization increase turnout?
 Spitzenkandidaten in the 2014 European Parliament elections.
 European Union Politics 2015, 1(3), 1-54.

 - Schmitt H, Hobolt SB, Popa SA, Teperoglou E. European parliament election study 2014, voter study.
 2015.
-Cologne: GESIS Data Archive.
+Cologne, Germany: GESIS Data Archive.

 - Popa SA, Dumitrescu D. National but European?
 Visual manifestations of Europe in national parties’ Euromanifestos since 1979.
 Party Politics 2017, 23(5), 526-537.